aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkDataGenerator/README.md

   You can use [Jackson annotations](https://github.com/FasterXML/jackson-annotations/wiki/Jackson-Annotations) to customize the generated JSON.
 * The class [StockPriceGeneratorFunction](src/main/java/com/amazonaws/services/msf/domain/StockPriceGeneratorFunction.java)
   contains the logic for generating each record.

+### Partitioning

+Records published in Kinesis or Kafka are partitioned by the `ticker` field.

+If you customize the data object you also need to modify the `PartitionKeyGenerator<T>` and `SerializationSchema<T>` extracting the key in the Kinesis and Kafka sink respectively.

 ## Using the data generator for load testing